Bloxdy/code-api/Callbacks.md

 ```
 ### onPlayerToggledShopMenu
 > [!NOTE]
-> This callback is no longer available
+> This Callback is no longer available.
 >
-> keeping here as notice for users
+> Keeping here as notice for users.
 ```js
 /**
  * Called when a player opens or closes the shop menu